dsmrreader/dsmr-reader/docs/installation.rst

 ---------------------------
 - **RaspberryPi 2 or 3**

- - RaspberryPi 1 should work decently, but I do not actively support it
+ - RaspberryPi 1 should work decently, but I do not actively support it.

 - **Raspbian OS**

- - Recommended and tested, but any OS satisfying the requirements should do fine.
+ - Recommended and tested with, but any OS satisfying the requirements should do fine.

 - **Python 3.3 / 3.4**
 - **PostgreSQL 9+ or MySQL / MariaDB 5.5+**

- - I highly recommend *PostgreSQL*
+ - I highly recommend *PostgreSQL* due to builtin support for timezones.

-- **Smart Meter** with support for **at least DSMR 4.0/4.2**
+- **Smart Meter** with support for **at least DSMR 4.0/4.2** and **P1 telegram port**

  - Tested so far with Landis+Gyr E350, Kaifa.
+Telegram port looks like an RJ11 (phone) socket.

 - **Minimal 100 MB of disk space on RaspberryPi (card)** (for application installation & virtualenv).

  - More disk space is required for storing all reader data captured (optional).
 I generally advise to use a 8+ GB SD card.
  - The readings will take 90+ % of the disk space.
-I plan however to add some kind of retention to it later, keeping the data (of many years) far below the 500 MB
+I plan however to add some kind of retention to it later, keeping the data (of many years) far below the 500 MB.

-- **Smart meter P1 data cable** (can be purchased online and they cost around 20 Euro's).
+- **Smart meter P1 data cable**

+  - Can be purchased online and they cost around 15 tot 20 Euro's each.

 - **Basic Linux knowledge for deployment, debugging and troubleshooting**

  - It just really helps if you know what you are doing.